iraedeus/alcounting_bot/README.md

 pip install -r requirements.txt

 # Create an environment variable BOT_TOKEN and set it to your bot's token.
-# You can get the token from @BotFather on Telegram.
 export BOT_TOKEN=your_token

 # Run the bot